JoeyyScott/general-gielinor-game/TESTING.md

             | [Tablet](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user5tablet.png) |
             |     [PC](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user5pc.png)     |

-    + As a **user** I want to be able contact the site owner with any questions I would like to see added.
+    + As a **user** I want to be able to contact the site owner with any questions I would like to see added.
         + In the footer there is a '?' icon which opens up a suggest a question Modal that allows the user to submit their question, answer list, correct answer and user to be accredited.
-        + User Story 4 has pictures of the suggest a quesiton modal across all screen sizes.
-I've included pictures below of the post-submission form where the text on the button informs the user of the status of their request.
+        + User Story 4 has pictures of the suggest a question modal across all screen sizes.
+I have included pictures below of the post-submission form where the text on the button informs the user of the status of their request.
             |                                             Suggest a Question modal                                                |
             | :-----------------------------------------------------------------------------------------------------------------: |
             | [Mobile](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user6mobile.png) |